iter-tools/iter-tools/README.md

 flat([1, [2, 3], [4, [5, 6]]]); // 1, 2, 3, 4, [5, 6]
 flat([2, [2, 3], [4, [5, 6]]]); // 1, 2, 3, 4, 5, 6
 ```
+The algorithm takes into consideration every item that is iterable, except strings.

 ## async-flat-map
 Same as flat but works on both sync and async iterables.
+The algorithm takes into consideration every item that is iterable or asynciterable, except strings.

 ## flat-map
 It maps value of an iterable and flatten them.